DefNotCrawf/bcrypt-demo/README.md

 **Example of a string:**
 ```
-my_string = "This string will be stored as a string"
+my_string = "This string, will be stored as a string"
 ```

 bytes = b'...' literals = a sequence of bytes.
 A “byte” is the smallest integer type addressable on a computer, which is nearly universally an octet, or 8-bit unit, thus allowing numbers between 0 and 255.

 **Example of a byte string:**
 ```
-my_byte_string = b"This string will be stored as a sequence of bytes"
+my_byte_string = b"This is a byte string, it will be stored as a sequence of bytes"
 ```

-## How To Hash Passwords In Python
+## Hashing Passwords
 A strong password provides safety.
 Plain text passwords are extremely insecure, so we need to strengthen the passwords by hashing the password.
 Hashing passwords is a cheap and secure method that keeps the passwords safe from malicious activity.
-Password hashing generates a unique password for every text, even if the plaintext password is the same.
+A password hashing algorithm generates a unique password for every password, even if the plaintext password is the same.
 Why do we need to Hash a Password?
 Hashing is used mainly to protect a password from hackers.
 Suppose, if a website is hacked, cybercriminals don’t get access to your password.
 Instead, they just get access to the encrypted “hash” created by the method of hashing.